-Geometry, Physics or Chemistry with Lab desired.
-Certificate: High School Level Algebra I required.
+Geometry, and either Physics or Chemistry with Lab desired.

-Automotive Technology program provides theoretical foundations, practical education, and work experience in the engineering, testing, servicing, troubleshooting and repairing of automobiles.
+The Automotive Technology program provides theoretical foundations, practical education, and work experience in the engineering, testing, servicing, troubleshooting and repairing of automobiles.
 The program is accredited by the National Automotive Technicians Education Foundation (NATEF), a division of ASE, as a Master Automotive Program in all eight areas of Automotive accreditation.
 The curriculum follows the NATEF standards, which helps students to prepare for ASE technician certification tests.